 - Draw your in audience.
 The Knowledge Universe video does this with emotional connection and great photography, while the Generic Brand video builds irony with fascinating images and a snappy voice over.
 Make your video share worthy!

-What are some of your favorite videos to watch at work, and how are you using video in your internal communications?
+What are some of your favorite videos to watch at work, and how are you using videoyour internal communications?
 We’d love to hear from you.